phenixtax

 Global Indirect Tax management

-To ongoing maintain its master a tax control framework:
+To ongoing maintains its master a tax control framework:

 • Ensuring that unacceptable indirect tax risks will be prevented